matheuristic/plan9port-config/README.md

 9p ls font
 ```

-A font file provided via `fontsrv` has the path
+`fontsrv` presents fonts at paths `/mnt/font/FONTNAME/SIZE[a]/font`
-`/mnt/font/FONTNAME/SIZE[a]/font` where `FONTNAME` is the name of the
+where `FONTNAME` is the name of the font, `SIZE` is the point size of
-font and `SIZE[a]` is the point size of the font with an `a` suffix
+the font, and where the font is anti-aliased if `SIZE` is suffixed
-for the anti-aliased version.
-For example, the Plan 9 font presented
+with an `a` or non-anti-aliased if it is not.
+For example, the font
-by `fontsrv` at the path `/mnt/font/Iosevka/20a/font` is the
+presented by `fontsrv` at path `/mnt/font/Iosevka/20a/font` is
 [Iosevka](https://github.com/be5invis/Iosevka) font, Regular weight,
 at point size 20 and anti-aliased.

-Several programs, like Sam, use the `$font` variable to determine the
+Several programs, like Sam, use the `$font` variable to determine
-main font and `$lfont` to determine the alternate font to use.
+which font to use.

 Acme also supports specification of the main and alternate font when
 running its binary from the command line via the `-f` (main font) and